alindeman/upgradingtorails4/README.md

 under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 Where should you go from here?
-* Buy the PDF, ePub, and mobi versions of book at
-  <http://upgradingtorails4.com>. **Proceeds since the book was open sourced
-  will be donated to <http://cfy.org/>.** You'll receive periodic updates as the content is updated in this repository.
 * [Build the book yourself](#build-toolchain).
 * Contribute to the book.
 [Pull requests accepted](https://github.com/alindeman/upgradingtorails4/pulls).